 - Is your company resistant to change?
 Maybe you often hear things like “But we’ve always done it that way” at your organization.
 If so, it’s probably resistant to change.
 The truth is, if your company isn’t continually reviewing its own processes and policies, and asking how it can stay relevant in a changing world, it will stagnate and fall behind.
 Companies that are unable to change, even when it’s increasingly necessary to do so, are less able to compete on any level.

-What You Can Do to Fix Your Company Culture
+How to Fix Your Company Culture

 In reality, there is a line between company culture and performance.
 And it can be measured in what the company loses when the culture has soured.
 In the last five years, companies have spent nearly $223 billion dealing with employee turnover associated with dysfunctional culture and management.
 Instead of investing that money in innovation and other measures that help a business compete and thrive, it’s being wasted on problems that could be fixed in other ways.